 A judge's alleged conflict of interest should be reported to the Competition Committee before that particular round commences.
+Teams are responsible for reporting alleged conflicts of interest to the bailiff before the round commences.
 Otherwise, the conflict is deemed waived.